-Malls across America are dying at a staggering rate.
+Empty malls across America are being abandoned at a staggering rate.
 But instead of demolishing these dead malls, most cities are allowing them to rot and be reclaimed by nature.

 All things must come to an end, and the era of the American shopping mall is no exception.
 Brick and mortar retail shops — especially niche stores — are becoming increasingly unprofitable.
-Abandoned malls are almost everywhere, and whether they're left for nature to overtake, or are frozen in time, it's equally mesmerizing.
+As a result, empty and abandoned malls are now almost everywhere.
+And whether they’re left to be overtaken by nature or simply remain frozen in time, these dead malls are equally mesmerizing and unnerving.

 Malls enjoyed a booming heyday in the 1970s and 1980s — even as the economy was tanking.
 This was when the wealthy (and usually white) people migrated away from urban zones and into the suburbs.
 They purchased glistening new homes and went shopping to fill their spacious rooms and closets.